Daryii/visual-booker/README.md

 - Always sanitize input and escape output.
 Use `sanitize_text_field()`, `sanitize_email()`, `esc_html()`, `esc_attr()`, and so on.
 Never trust what comes from the browser.
 - Use `$wpdb->prepare()` for every database query that includes user-supplied values.
 No exceptions.
-- Prefix everything — functions, classes, CSS classes, JS variables — with `vb_` or `vb-` to avoid collisions with other plugins.
+- Prefix everything (functions, classes, CSS classes, JS variables) with `vb_` or `vb-` to avoid collisions with other plugins.
 - Wrap all user-facing strings in `__()` or `esc_html__()` with the `'visual-booker'` text domain so the plugin can be translated.
 - Keep JS and CSS in their own files.
 No inline scripts or styles.
 - Comment your code, especially anything non-obvious in the builder or API logic.